uphold/validator.js-asserts/README.md

 ### CreditCard
 Tests if the value is a valid credit card number using the Luhn10 algorithm.

+### CurpNumber
+Tests if the value is valid CURP number.

 ### Date
 Tests if the value is a valid date.